-The standard duty cycle shall be continuous operation in the transmit mode.
+The standard duty cycle shall be 2 minutes in the transmit mode followed by 3 minutes in the standby mode.

 5.2 Test Equipment

 The test equipment discussed in this section is limited to that equipment which is the most critical in making the measurements discussed in this standard.
 All other test equipment shall be of comparable quality.